trapexit/mergerfs/mkdocs/docs/faq/limit_drive_spinup.md

    storage space, you can limit the likelihood of the underlying spinning disks from needing to be hit.

-Remember too that while it may be a tradeoff you are willing to live with there is decent evidence that spinning down drives puts increased wear on them and can lead to their death earlier than otherwise.
+Remember too that while it may be a trade off you are willing to live with there is decent evidence that spinning down drives puts increased wear on them and can lead to their death earlier than otherwise.
+You may end up saving money on electricity but spending more on having to purchase new drives.